yukikitayama/webapp-nextjs/README.md

 - NextJS `Link` component with `MUI` button.
   - Wrap MUI button with NextJS Link component and pass `passHref` to Link.
   - [Using Next.js Link Component with Material UI Buttons and Menu Items](https://dev.to/ivandotv/using-next-js-link-component-with-material-ui-buttons-and-menu-items-3m6a)

+## Amplify

+- `amplify add auth`
+  - Do you want to use the default authentication and security configuration?
+Default configuration
+  - How do you want users to be able to sign in?
+Email
+  - Do you want to configure advanced settings?
+No, I am done.
+  - `amplify push`

 ## Udemy